Rosa setigera aka Climbing Rose

 Climbing Rose, Prairie Rose, Climbing Prairie Rose

-How to care for Climbing Rose
+How difficult is it to take care of Climbing Rose

 Even if you don't have a green thumb, you can successfully care for Climbing Rose due to its easy-going nature.